Ley Sinde: Legislative history

 The United States government has used the Special 301 Report to encourage other countries into adopting more stringent copyright and patent laws.
-Cables unearthed by WikiLeaks suggest US pressure was a major factor in the creation of Ley Sinde.
+Leaked cables suggest US pressure was a major factor in the creation of Ley Sinde.
 In February 2008 the US Embassy in Spain sent a cable back to Washington indicating they planned to tell the Spanish government that they would appear on the Watch List of the Special 301 Report if they did not take significant steps to reduce internet copyright infringements.
 The cable indicated that they would encourage the Spanish government to adopt a law similar to the two proposals that would eventually become France's HADOPI Law and the UK's Digital Economy Act 2010.
 The Spanish government did not show sufficient progress to satisfy the Office of the United States Trade Representative, and it was added to the 301 Special Report in 2008 and 2009.

 In November 2009 the Spanish government proposed a new copy protection law, the Sustainable Economy Bill, in order to address many copyright infringement issues across the nation.
 This bill included a provision, backed the Culture Minister at the time Ángeles González-Sinde, that would eventually become what is known today as the Sinde Law.
 This provision of this bill led to significant protests by the Spanish public and it was eventually stripped from the Bill on December 21, 2010 by The Committee of Economy and Finance in Spain's Congress as it engaged all users to agree.
 With the failure of this provision, Spain was again added to the 301 Special Report in 2010.